Angel of the Winds Arena: Lacrosse

 In 2010, Comcast Arena became home to the Washington Stealth of the National Lacrosse League.
 The franchise was previously known as the San Jose Stealth, and before that the Albany Attack.
 After four seasons in Everett, the Washington Stealth were relocated to British Columbia in 2014.

+Ice skating

+The venue hosted 2008 Skate America, a three-day ice-skating championship featuring world-class skaters.
+The events were both nationally and internationally televised on NBC.
+It was the first event of the 2008–09 ISU Grand Prix of Figure Skating, a senior-level international invitational competition.
+A total of 29,477 spectators watched events at the arena and set the attendance record for Skate America.
+Angel of the Winds Arena hosted 2018 Skate America and drew 16,863 spectators over three days.
+A third edition, 2026 Skate America, is scheduled to be held at the arena in November 2026.

 Curling

 In 2017, the arena, then known as Xfinity Arena, was host to the USA Men's and Women's Curling National Championships.
 The men's championship was won by 2018 Winter Olympics gold medalists Team John Shuster, while Team Jamie Sinclair captured the women's crown.

 Banked track roller derby

 Angel of the Winds Arena is also home to the Tilted Thunder Rail Birds, a Seattle-based, all-female, banked track roller derby league.

 Tennis

 On February 7–8, 2020 Angel of the Winds Arena hosted USTA Fed Cup qualifying event with competing teams USA and Latvia.

 Rodeo

 Several bull riding tours have held events at the arena.
 The Professional Bull Riders's premier series, the Unleash the Beast Series, made its Everett debut on April 6, 2022.
 It returned in 2023 and 2024.